BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 4. They decrypt their continuation.
 5. They decide whether to run the Request using their continuation
 6. Assuming they do, they create a response, which is the start of their own Steps 1-10.

+_These slides are all drawn from the [Understanding GSTP video](https://www.youtube.com/watch?v=QnH14LkJOnI).
+Take a look for more details or if you prefer video learning._